Foam Concrete properties.

 I have not found an explanation why two different words are used that seem to mean the same in concrete.
 Can someone give me a simple explanation?

-There is a direct relationship between the Mpa and the tensile strength.
+There is a direct relationship between the Mpa and the tensile strength this is about 10% in most mixes.

 This is the opposite force to compression, pull rather than push.
 FC is normally not designed to resist direct tension, the knowledge of tensile strength is used to estimate the load under which cracking will develop.
 This is due to its influence on the formation of cracks and its propagation to the tension side of the structure.
 Shear, torsion and other actions also produce tensile stresses to the particular section of concrete structure.
 In most cases the structures behavior changes upon cracking.
 So tension strength of FC is considered in designing the structure.
 This strength is of interest in designing structures as shear strength and resistance to cracking are very important to sustain loading.
 The tensile strength of FC is relatively low, about 10 to 15% of the compression, occasionally 20%.